Published: June 20, 2016/ Revised October 2019

 The Criminal Code also provides for a number of safeguards, including the requirement that the request be made in writing, signed and dated by the patient before two independent witnesses, that another independent medical or nurse practitioner has provided a written opinion confirming that the patient meets all of the eligibility criteria, that the patient has been given the opportunity to withdraw the request, and that the patient benefited from a reflection period of 10 clear days between the day the request was made and the day assistance in dying is provided.
 Further safeguards have also been adopted in the form of reporting obligations.
 Provincial legislation, and College and hospital policies may supplement the safeguards provided in the Criminal Code.

-In Québec, legislation addressing end-of-life care, including MAID in specific circumstances, came into effect on December 10, 2015.3 The Québec end-of-life legislation provides for its own eligibility criteria and safeguards that are similar to those set out in the Criminal Code.
+In Québec, legislation addressing end-of-life care, including MAID in specific circumstances, came into effect on December 10, 2015.3 Helpful guidelines on end-of-life care were also issued by the College in Québec.4 The Québec end-of-life legislation provides for its own eligibility criteria and safeguards that are similar to those set out in the Criminal Code.
 One notable difference is that under the Québec legislation, only physicians can administer aid in dying; it is not possible for a physician to prescribe the medication to be self-administered by the patient, and nurse practitioners could not administer aid in dying.
-Helpful guidelines on end-of-life care were also issued by the College in Québec.4
+The court in Québec recently found the requirement in the Criminal Code that death be reasonably foreseeable and the end-of-life requirement in the Québec legislation to be unconstitutional.5 The court gave the federal and Québec governments until March 2020 to amend their legislation.
+Until that time, physicians should continue to apply the requirements in the legislation as currently worded.

 Colleges and medical associations have developed policies and guidance documents on MAID.
 The CMPA is continuing to work with stakeholders to ensure that physicians’ medical-legal interests are protected, and that physicians are aware of their responsibilities and rights in this area.